 Selected topics in Automotive Technology not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
 Pass/No Pass only.
 Non-degree applicable.

-299 SELECTED TOPICS IN AUTOMOTIVE TECHNOLOGY Prerequisite: Varies with topic
+299 SELECTED TOPICS IN AUTOMOTIVE TECHNOLOGY 1-8 UNITS